 In 1964, not long after the city became incorporated, a bridge was built between Kemah and Seabrook plus State Highway 146 was established as a four-lane highway.
 The bridge and highway allowed easy access to Seabrook along Galveston Bay and the small town began to grow considerably.

 Quality of life in Seabrook is enriched by its coastal location.
 The Galveston Bay has a mixture of recreational and commercial resources that brings visitors from across the nation.
 Locals say visitors must taste the fresh seafood Seabrook has to offer; popular fish markets can be found throughout the city.

 Old Seabrook is a must see.
 Rich in history, Old Seabrook has an array of unique shops, fine dining and cozy bed and breakfast-style lodging.
 Speaking of breakfast, El Lago Coffee is a great way to start the morning followed by shopping in Old Seabrook.
-Shoppers will find something for everyone including their dog, if they stop by Buddy Bites.
+Shoppers will find something for everyone!

 For those planning a vacation to the Texas Gulf, Seabrook is the perfect place to stay.
 Seabrook is conveniently located just minutes from several bay area attractions including the Kemah Boardwalk and NASA Space Center.
 Seabrook is also just a short drive from the Port of Galveston for those planning to take a cruise.